Kavya-Sanniboyina/Vahan-Bazar/README.md

 ## 📞 Support

-For support, email [team-email] or file an issue in the repository.
+For support, email [teamzyra@gmail.com] or file an issue in the repository.

 ## 📄 License